tankuday21/GeminiForExcel/SETUP.md

 3. **Use quick actions** - They're optimized prompts for common tasks
 4. **Review before applying** - Always check the AI's suggestion before applying

+## Security

+### API Key Storage
+- API keys are stored with basic obfuscation (base64 encoding) in browser localStorage
+- This is NOT encryption - it only prevents casual viewing
+- For maximum security, use the "Remove API Key" button in Settings when done
+- You may need to re-enter your API key after clearing browser data

+### Removing Your API Key
+1. Open Settings (gear icon)
+2. Click "Remove API Key" button
+3. Your key will be cleared from storage immediately

 ## Troubleshooting

 ### Add-in doesn't load